 Australian Taxation Office - in relation to FEE-HELP where students may defer fee payment through the taxation system.

-Department of Immigration and Citizenship (International students)- reporting requirements of matters related to students on student visas.
+Federal Department of Immigration (International students)- reporting requirements of matters related to students on student visas.

 Centrelink - enrolment information on domestic students accessing Centrelink benefits

 OSHC - where international students opt to pay their Overseas Student Health Cover through Curtin College

 Tuition Protection Service Director - tuition assurance for international students

 Australian Council for Private Education and Training - administration of the Australian Student Tuition Assurance Scheme.

 AusAid, with certain information which it is required to release;

 Austudy – enrolment information for those domestic students accessing benefits